-There’s a wide variety of equipment in our studio but we thought we’d highlight just a few items of hardware that we now use each and everyday, which have become essential equipment in our creative and production processes.
+There’s a wide variety of essential graphic design equipment in our studio but we thought we’d highlight just a few items of hardware that we now use each and everyday, which have become essential equipment in our creative and production processes.

 There may be bigger smartphones on the market but the iPhone works perfectly for me.
 It compliments my other Apple hardware and runs many of the same apps that I use daily on my iPad and my Mac.
 The camera is superb and whilst the battery life isn’t great I seem to manage ok, with the help of several charging cables scattered about the place.